 Mrs. Griffis is a native of North Carolina where she graduated with a Bachelor of Music in Music Education from the University of North Carolina at Greensboro.
 She earned her master’s degree in the summer of 2021 from the Florida State University College of Music.
 She began her teaching career in Jacksonville, Florida in the fall of 2013, raising the enrollment and overall musical standard for each program she has had the pleasure of leading.

 Mrs. Griffis is an active adjudicator in the areas of marching band, concert band, and chamber ensemble events.
-She is currently in her 9th year of public high school teaching in the state of Florida.
+She is currently in her 10th year of public high school teaching in the state of Florida.
 Most recently, her three concert ensembles earned unanimous superior ratings at the District 7 Concert Music Performance Assessment – a first in school history.
 Mrs. Griffis was awarded with the Florida Bandmaster’s Association’s Tom Bishop Award in 2018, which recognized dramatic growth in recruitment and overall musical performance with her ensembles at Chamberlain High School.
 Her concert band at Chamberlain earned the first straight Superior rating in over 20 years.
 Prior to this, her concert band at Sandalwood High School in Jacksonville, Florida earned their first superior rating in over a decade.
-She has had the honor of being a presenter at the Florida Music Educator’s Conference in Tampa and serves as the Florida Bandmaster’s Association District 7 Chair.
-Along with being a state board member of FBA, her professional affiliations include the Florida Music Educator’s Association, Florida Educator’s Association, National Band Association, and Phi Beta Mu International Bandmaster’s Fraternity.
+She has had the honor of being a presenter at the Florida Music Educator’s Conference in Tampa and has served the Florida Bandmasters Association as a state board member and committee member.
+Her professional affiliations include the Florida Music Educators Association, Florida Education Association, National Band Association, and Phi Beta Mu International Bandmasters Fraternity.

 BRASS/VISUAL, ASSISTANT DIRECTOR - STACEY JONES